navaati/ceb/README.md

 Installing
 ----------

-To install ceb, copy every file of it in `/usr/local/lib/ceb/`, except the `ceb` script itself which must be copied somewhere in your `PATH`, for example in `/usr/local/bin`.
+To install ceb, call the script `./install`.
+You can supply a prefix as parameter, else it will use `/usr/local`.

 Usage
 -----